Boston Apartment Search

 Q: How do I find an apartment in Boston?

-Q: I have heard of the new LightView building on Columbus Avenue.
+Q: I have heard of the LightView building on Columbus Avenue.
 Could you tell me more?

-A: Yes, Lightview is an off-campus building and opened in Fall 2019.
-It is an alternative to living on campus.
+A: Yes, Lightview is an off-campus building located within our campus footprint.
+Lightview an alternative to living on campus.
 The leasing office is located at 840 Columbus Avenue.
 Learn more about Lightview here.

 Q: How can I find roommates for my move to Boston?

-A: In the Housing Database, create your own Roommate Profile and browse other roommate profiles.
-Find a roommate (or a room) with someone who shares similar interests, habits or expectations.
-Don’t forget to use your social networks to look for roommates too, but be wary that good friends don’t always make good roommates.
-Use our Roommate Selection Worksheet and Good Roommate Doc to find the best roommate for you!
+A: On the Housing Database, create a Roommate Profile and browse roommate profiles.
+Find a roommate (or a room) with someone who shares similar interests, habits, and expectations.
+Use your social networks to look for roommates too, but be wary that good friends don’t always make good roommates.
+Refer to our Roommates page for more information.

 Q: What is the “No More Than 4” Ordinance in the City of Boston?

-A: The City of Boston Ordinance known as “No More Than 4” was put into place to curb overcrowded apartments off campus.
-It means that no more than 4 “unrelated persons” may live together in one unit.
-This is to ensure that undergraduate students are living in safe environments that have enough fire escapes (minimum 2 egresses), legitimate bedrooms, and the appropriate square footage per person.
-Make sure all your roommates are on the lease so they have access to their rights as a tenant.
+A: The City of Boston Ordinance known as “No More Than 4” addresses overcrowded apartments.
+No more than 4 “unrelated persons” may live together in one unit.
+This ensures that renters are living in safe environments that have enough fire escapes (minimum 2), legitimate bedrooms, and the appropriate square footage per person.
+All names should be on the lease to guarantee your rights as a tenant.
 Be wary of any landlord or realtor that does not follow this safety precaution.